rachelruijiayang/robotics-teaching-kit-with-jet/docs/projects/Capture-the-Flag.md

 ## Overview

-The goal of this project is to program the Jetbot to traverse a map and find a flag.
+The goal of this project is to program Jet to traverse a map and find a flag.
 Two robots will compete simultaneously, and the first robot to reach their flag wins after penalties have been assessed.

 ## Physical Design